 Nominations will be accepted from students, alumni or colleagues.
 The Selection Committee requires the nomination material, either in paper form or e-copy.
-The paper copy of the nomination material must be contained within a binder no larger than ½ inch in thickness.
+The paper copy of the nomination material must be contained within a binder no larger than ½ inch in thickness and will require five copies.
+If submitting by e-copy only one is required.
 Completed nomination material must include:

 - a covering letter from the nominator outlining the justification for the nomination;

 - a letter from the Dean, or equivalent, that addresses the nominee’s special qualifications for the award;

 - a statement of the nominee’s teaching philosophy;